Peace to the Gods and Goddesses of the foundation;

 Of the two groups the larger was apparently the one that fled into Egypt.

-Nevertheless, the Hebrews were really a sect out of Egypt that believed in Ptah, the ancient Egyptian grand architect and grand master of grand masters.
+Nevertheless, the Hebrews were really a sect out of Egypt that believed in Ptah, the ancient Egyptian grand architect and grand master of all Egyptian grand masters.

 The knowledge of this truth must have shamed Ezra who grew up in Babylon blaming Egypt for the Judean exile.

-It also must have made him uncomfortable as the Hebrews did not use images for their God whereas the Egyptian had thousands of images of Ptah and many of Ptah-Asr.
+It also must have made him uncomfortable as the Hebrews did not use images for their God whereas the Egyptians had thousands of images of Ptah and many of Ptah-Asr.

 It also explains why the Hebrews built a golden calf as an image of YHWH.
 Why this animal?
 Where did that idea come from?